brobert83/cucumber_base_http_java8/README.md

 # Cucumber HTTP steps [![Build Status](https://travis-ci.com/brobert83/cucumber_base_http_java8.svg?branch=master)](https://travis-ci.com/brobert83/cucumber_base_http_java8)
+**THIS LIBRARY IS VERY NEW, I'M NOT DONE WITH THE CORE YET, BUT IT'S USABLE**

 This library aims to provide a bundle of Cucumber predefined steps to perform HTTP calls and perform verifications on the HTTP response.

 There is a small test project demonstrating how to use this library here https://github.com/brobert83/cucumber_base_http_java8_springboot_test